Welcome to the website of the Little Platte Lake Association!

 A quiet lake of 805 acres, Little Platte Lake is located in Benzie County, Michigan.
 The Little Platte Lake Association was formed in 2003 as a charitable non-profit with the the sole mission of preserving the lake and its environs.
 Membership in LPLA sustains that mission.

 Through this website the LPLA Board provides information to our members and to the general public concerning both the lake and the Association.
 In 2018 the DNR conducted itsLittle Platte Lake Fisheries Survey and concluded that "Based on the number of species observed, and the average lengths at ages, it appears as though the fish community in Little Platte Lake is doing very well."
+(For further fishing data check outFishing on the Little Platte Lake page.)

 We also had our lake surveyed with respect to aquatic plants and determined that along with a healthy variety of native aquatic plants, we have a particularly nasty, invasive one: Eurasian Water Milfoil.
 See the linked map to see the results of our most recent survey.
 For more information about milfoil check out our Aquatic Invasives page, catch up through the 2019 LPLA newsletter and review the Annual Meeting Minutes.